 And some types of popular flower fertilizers are based in salts.
 These salts can build up inside your pots too.

 Do you see the salt build-up in the below?
-The woman who had these pots had never cleaned them before.
-She was struggling to keep her flowers alive.
-(Her flowerpots also didn’t have holes.
-The lack of drainage didn’t help either!)
+One of my neighbors hadn’t cleaned her flowerpots before.
+She was struggling to keep her flowers looking good.
+(Her flowerpots also didn’t have holes.)

-At some point, all this salt build-up in your pots and soil can affect your flowers, especially after a few years.
+At some point, all this salt build-up in your pots and soil can affect your flowers, especially after it builds up over a few years.
 It can become toxic to your plants.

 Not to mention, salt attracts H2O molecules.
 It can pull water out of your plant’s roots.

 I’ve found that this salt residue is easier to remove in the fall when it’s still fresh.
 It can become more of a chore to remove after time has passed, especially if you don’t do it every year.

 #5: You have one less thing to do in the spring!